 What to expect

-After an initial assessment, which is intended to help you and your counsellor explore whether counselling is likely to be helpful to you, you will receive up to 10 weekly one-to-one sessions.
+After an initial assessment, which is intended to help you and your counsellor explore whether counselling is likely to be helpful to you, you will receive consecutive weekly one-to-one sessions.
 These sessions usually last around 50-55 minutes.
-You will be expected to commit to up to 10 consecutive weeks of counselling.

 Am I ready for counselling?

-You will be expected to commit up to 10 consecutive weeks of counselling.
+You will be expected to commit to consecutive weeks of counselling.
 Your sessions will be at the same time and on the same day each week.
 If you are currently in crisis or experiencing a period of upheaval, then it may be better to wait a while before you start your counselling journey.
 During this period, you can still access Survive Support Work and remain on our waiting list until you are ready.

 Counselling is not considered suitable for certain groups of people such as: